udacity/cloud-developer/course-02/project/image-filter-starter-code/README.md

 ### Deploying your system

-Follow the process described in the course to `eb init` a new application and `eb create` a new enviornment to deploy your image-filter service!
+Follow the process described in the course to `eb init` a new application and `eb create` a new environment to deploy your image-filter service!
 Don't forget you can use `eb deploy` to push changes.

 ## Stand Out (Optional)